Autism as a Spectrum

 Keep a file with information on why you think the person or you may have an Autism Spectrum Condition (ASC)

-The autism spectrum quotient (AQ-10) tool is recommended for use with adults with possible autism who do not have a moderate or severe learning disability.
+The autism spectrum quotient (AQ-10) tool is recommended for use with potentially autistic adults who do not have a moderate or severe learning disability.
 This may help identify whether you or the person you support should be referred for a comprehensive autism assessment.

 Complete and take to your GP: